gggliuye/cvx_learning/docs/ProximalAlgorithms/Monotone.rst

 ==============================

-Learning notes for the paper *Monotone operators and the proximal point algorithm*, by R. Tyrrell Rockafellar.
+Learning notes for the paper `Monotone operators and the proximal point algorithm <http://dx.doi.org/10.1137/0314056>`_ , by R. Tyrrell Rockafellar. and `On the Douglas-Rachford splitting method and the proximal point algorithm for maximal monotone operators <Rachford_splitting_method_and_the_proximal_point_algorithm_for_maximal_monotone_operators>`_ , by Jonathan.
+Eckstein，Dimitri P. Bertsekas.

 This paper was lined as follows: